Philip Oakey: Human League career

 After the tour, the band had their first UK Top 20 hit, "The Sound of the Crowd," in April 1981.
 Now with the addition of Jo Callis and Ian Burden, the band became a six-piece and went on to release the single "Love Action (I Believe In Love)," which became a #3 hit in the UK.
 This was followed by "Open Your Heart," which also reached the top 10.
 Soon afterward they released a full album, Dare, mostly written by Oakey.
 Dare would soon become a #1 album in the UK and achieve multi-platinum status.
 At the end of 1981, the fourth and final single from the album, "Don't You Want Me," provided the band with their first #1 single and would sell more than 1.5 million units in the UK, remaining at #1 for five weeks.
 It also topped the chart in the U.S. the following year, selling another million copies there.
-By the end of 1981/82 Oakey and the Human League would be famous worldwide.
+By 1982 the Human League were famous worldwide.

 Oakey had a relationship with Catherall which lasted several years; the pair remain friends.

 The remainder of the 1980s saw the band's success peak and dip, with the follow-up release of the album Hysteria in 1984 underachieving.
 In 1986, Oakey accepted an offer to work with American producers Jimmy Jam and Terry Lewis, which resulted in the release of the album Crash and the single "Human," which became another international hit and reached #1 in the U.S. However, by 1987, the band had lost most of its members, leaving only Oakey, Sulley and Catherall.
 In 1989, Oakey persuaded Sheffield City Council to grant a business development loan for the building of Human League Studios in Sheffield, Oakey's dedicated studio for the band and a commercial venture.

-The 1990 album Romantic? underperformed commercially, peaking at #24 in the UK and in 1992, Virgin Records cancelled the band's recording contract.
+After the 1990 album Romantic? underperformed commercially, peaking at #24 in the UK and in 1992, Virgin Records cancelled the band's recording contract.
 This had a devastating effect on the band, causing Oakey to seek counselling for depression and Sulley to have a breakdown.
 Oakey recalled in 1995: "We watched Romantic disappear without a trace.
 Gone, gone into the past with all you've hoped for. […] About that time, I think, I had a low-grade nervous breakdown."
 Oakey's and Sulley's emotional problems nearly caused the band to dissolve.
 Thanks mainly to the efforts of Catherall, by 1993 Oakey and Sulley had recovered and the band signed to East West Records, followed by the release of the gold-selling album Octopus in 1995 and the hit singles "Tell Me When" and "One Man in My Heart."